 Alternatives in the Supply Chain

 When COVID-19 restrictions hit, the world economy found itself in a major bind.
 For preconstruction professionals, that meant supplies that were scheduled to be delivered at a specific price were now in jeopardy.
-The supply chain for goods and materials going into 2021 still feels shaky.
-If materials can still be produced, the shipping schedule is likely to be extended.
+The supply chain for goods and materials in 2021 is still shaky.
+For the materials being produced, the shipping schedule is extended.
 If materials can’t be produced, then an alternative source needs to be found.

-Again, remote work environments put a strain on construction companies to modify how preconstruction accessed files, collaborated with peers, conducted bid days, and performed in project interviews.
+Again, remote work environments put a strain on construction companies to modify how preconstruction accesses files, collaborates with peers, conducts bid days, and performs project interviews.
 Historically, the construction industry has been slow to change but 2020 smacked us all in the face with change management on steroids.
 Because of those changes, our industry has leaped years ahead of where we would normally see technology implementations.